-HEU is uranium (U) with a U isotopic content greater than or equal to 20% of total uranium by weight (20% U assay).
+HEU is uranium (U) with a 235U isotopic content greater than or equal to 20% of total uranium by weight (20% 235U assay).
 Blending HEU with depleted, natural, or low enriched uranium (LEU) diluent (called blendstock) has been proposed as a disposition option for HEU to permanently reduce enrichment.
-The resultant product is LEU, which has a U assay less than 20% and is not weapons-usable.
+The resultant product is LEU, which has a 235U assay less than 20% and is not weapons-usable.
 Any country or sub-national group would require uranium enrichment capability to re-enrich down-blended HEU.
 There are existing facilities in the United States that can provide HEU blending capabilities with little capital investment.
 This option mirrors similar dispositions actions taken by Russia.
-In addition to providing better resistance to proliferation, HEU blended to 3-5% U assay can be sold to the electric power generating industry for use as fuel for their light water reactors (LWR).
+In addition to providing better resistance to proliferation, HEU blended to 3-5% 235U assay can be sold to the electric power generating industry for use as fuel for their light water reactors (LWR).
 The sale of this material can recover the cost of converting the HEU into such fuel and can provide additional revenue for the U.S. Treasury.
 High concentrations of minor uranium isotopes in some HEU inventories prevent the down-blended LEU product from meeting specifications for LWR fuel.
 Blending to allow assay for waste disposal is a viable approach for these inventories.
 Therefore, blending HEU to LEU for LWR fuel or waste disposal is an attractive disposition option.

 On June 21, 1994 DOE published a Notice of Intent to prepare a Programmatic Environmental Impact Statement (PEIS) for the Long-Term Storage and Disposition of Weapons-Usable Fissile Materials.
 DOE is amending the scope of the PEIS by removing the disposition of all surplus HEU from the PEIS.
-Instead DOE will address the disposition of surplus HEU in a separate EIS.
-Four technologies for blending HEU will be assessed: blending as uranium hexafluoride (UF6) to produce a UF6 product; blending as uranyl nitrate solutions to produce either a uranyl nitrate hexahydrate crystal (UNH) product or an oxide product; blending as oxide to produce an oxide product; and blending as molten metal to produce a cast metal product.
-The surplus HEU inventory is characterized by a variety of physical forms, chemical and isotopic impurities, and U assays.
+Instead DOE will address the disposition of surplus HEU in a separate Environmental Impact Statement (EIS).
+Five technologies for blending HEU will be assessed: blending as uranium hexafluoride (UF6) to produce a UF6 product for commercial use; blending as uranyl nitrate hexahydrate (UNH) solutions to produce a UNH crystal product for commercial use; blending UNH and then producing an oxide for disposal; blending as oxide to produce an oxide product for commercial use; and blending as molten metal and then producing an oxide for disposal.
+The surplus HEU inventory is characterized by a variety of physical forms, chemical and isotopic impurities, and 235U assays.
 Potential blendstock inventories exhibit similar characteristics.
 Any one of the proposed blending technologies has comparative advantages and disadvantages for blending select batches of HEU and blendstock materials.
 Inventory variability and the dual nature of the product destiny (LWR fuel or waste) make it unlikely that any one technology can provide for the disposition of all surplus HEU.

 This document provides data to be used in the environmental impact analysis for the UF6 blending HEU disposition option.
-This option provides a yearly HEU throughput of 10 metric tons (MT) with an average U assay of 50% blended to 4% U assay LEU for LWR fuel.
+This option provides a yearly HEU throughput of 40 metric tons (MT) in the form of metal alloy (with 10 MT HEU) with an average 235U assay of 50% blended with UF6 at 1.5% assay to produce 4% assay LEU in the form of UF6 for LWR fuel.
 Since HEU exists in a variety of forms and not necessarily in the form to be blended, worst case scenarios for preprocessing prior to blending will be assumed for HEU feed streams.